-Some KYC forms had no records of the method used and the date the TFS screening was made.
-The method used for TFS screening as well as the date of screening must be clearly indicated in the KYC forms.
-5. CDD/EDD (Section 17C of FIAMLA and Regulations 3 and 12 of FIAMLR) Findings:
+The method used for Targeted Financial Sanction (TFS) screening as well as the date of screening must be clearly indicated in the KYC forms.

+5. CDD/EDD:

+(Regulations 3and 12 of FIAMLR and section 15 of FIAMLA)

-The Law Firms have performed CDD and EDD on existing and new clients.
-In respect of CDD, the Law Firms have provided the inspection team with the following: • Group structure / share registers for the identification of Ultimate Beneficial Owners (UBO); 7 Please refer to the AML/CFT Guidelines for Legal Professionals on the website of the AGO, Annex I, page 78-84 • Copy ID/ Proof of address of UBO; • Certificate of Incorporation; and Address of Legal Persons.
+The firms have performed CDD and EDD on existing and new clients.

+In respect of CDD, the Firms have provided the inspection team with the following:

+- a.
+Group structure / share registers for the identification of Ultimate Beneficial owners;

+- b.
+Copy ID/ Proof of address of UBO;

+- c.
+Certificate of incorporation;

+- d.
+Address of Legal Persons.

-Regarding EDD, the Law Firms have provided the following:
+Regarding EDD, the Firms have provided the following:

-• Search reports (Google, world check); and • Senior Management approvals.
+- a.
+Search reports (Google world check); - b.
+Senior Management approvals.

-For monitoring purposes, the Law Firms are required to keep a database of clients mentioning details of clients name, date of onboarding, transaction value involved, jurisdiction, the legal service provided to clients as well as the type of clients (PEPs/High Net Worth/clients with criminal records).
+For monitoring purposes, the Law Firms are required to keep a database of clients mentioning details of clients name, date of onboarding, transaction value involved, jurisdiction, the legal service provided to clients as well as the type of clients (PEPs/HNW/clients with criminal records).
 These should be provided to the Inspection team upon request.

-6. Trainings
+6. Trainings:

 (Regulation 22(1)(c) of FIAMLR)

-Findings:

 Most of the Law Firms have provided trainings to their staff (New hires and existing).

 Course materials and attendance records were provided, except for those which were conducted online.

 Evidence for courses for new hires was provided.